European vs. Japanese Knives — Which Is Right for You?

 Sharpening & Care

-| European | ~20° per side | Hone often with steel, sharpen 2–3×/year |
+European ~20° per side Hone regularly with a ceramic rod, sharpen 2–3×/year

-| Japanese | ~12–15° per side | Use ceramic rods sparingly, sharpen carefully with whetstone 1–2×/year |
+Japanese ~12–15° per side Use fine ceramic rods lightly; sharpen on whetstones 1–2×/year

 Rule of thumb:

-• European knives: Hone every few uses, sharpen 2–3× per year.
+• European knives: Hone every few uses; sharpen 2–3× per year.

 Celebrity Chef Picks